Backup Tape Rotation & Vaulting (Video)

-With a backup tape rotation scheme, the first step is setting up tracking for tape retention periods are set in place.
-Then, the tapes are cycled and reused once their periods expire to minimize the overall number of tapes used for backups.
+With a backup tape rotation scheme, the first step is setting up tracking for tape retention periods.
+Then, once those retention periods expire the tapes are cycled and reused—as a result minimizing the overall number of tapes needed for backups.

 Backup Tape Types: Explore Your Backup Tape Options

 - LTO (Linear Tape-Open): LTO-7 (released 2015)—300 MB/s transfer speed, 6.0 TB storage capacity

 - DLT (Digital Linear Tape): DLT:S4A (released 2007)—80 MB/s transfer speed, 800 GB storage capacity

 - DDS (Digital Data Storage): DAT-320 (released 2009)—12 MB/s transfer speed, 320 GB storage capacity

 It might be an older format for backing up data and documents, but backup tape rotation is a time-tested and still common storage strategy.
 From storing huge amounts of data to protection from cyber threats, the benefits of magnetic backup tape storage range widely: